Manchukuo Film Association

+After the Soviet invasion of Manchuria, the Soviet Red Army facilitated the transfer of Man-ei's assets and equipment to the Chinese communists.
+This became the basis for the Chinese Communist Party's first full function film studio, the Northeastern Film Studio.

 Background

 Man'ei was established by the Kwantung Army in the occupied northeast part of China in 1937.
 Man'ei controlled the entire process of film production, as well as release and international distribution of Manchurian films.
 With its large-scale investment and capital, Man'ei mainly focused on producing political films, dramas, propaganda, and documentaries.
 Man'ei also expanded its film production across Japanese-occupied East Asia and exported these productions to Axis countries to achieve the goal of making Manchukuo a "Dream Land of Film Making".
 The company established relations with Japanese-controlled distribution networks and film studios.
-In 1939, Man'ei built a new studio with cutting-edge equipment; it also ran film schools from 1937 to 1944 which produced hundreds of alumni.
+In 1939, Man'ei built a new studio in Changchun with cutting-edge equipment; it also ran film schools from 1937 to 1944 which produced hundreds of alumni.
 The company’s size grew from employing 900 people in December 1940 to 1,800 by November 1944.